richliao/SketchToFace/README.md

 For those interested in playing with the data, I have uploaded clean data in the sketches folder.
 You can follow the exact commands as written in the original author's blog.

 #Conclusion and ideas
 The network only works when the input and target images are very aligned.
 I initally were going after other data sources but that project failed miserably.
-The results of this dataset show me what the capacity and limitation are.
+The results of this dataset showed me what the capacity and limitation of the network are.
 After this, I plan to study further and see if I can come up with better discriminator network.